-May is nationally recognized as National Electrical Safety Month, and here at Southern, SAFETY is our top priority for our customers and employees.
+May is Electrical Safety Month.
+Here at Southern, SAFETY is our top priority.
 This month we will share with you a variety of safety tips that you should consider for your yourself and your family, at home, at play or at work.

 - Keep cultivators, sprayers and planters AT LEAST 10 FEET from power lines and electrical facilities.